Differentials

 SIGNS / SYMPTOMS

-Hemorrhagic pigment epithelial detachment is particularly suggestive of this condition.
+Haemorrhagic pigment epithelial detachment is particularly suggestive.

 INVESTIGATIONS